 Assets can be of different shape and size- pipeline, manufacturing, equipment, transportation, railroads, windmills- and consists of essential components of equipment that requires maintenance, operation, services, and production.

-The best practices of Enterprise asset management help the maintenance team to manage better in a complex environment.
+The best practices of Enterprise asset management helps maintenance team to manage better in a complex environment.

 Centralize asset information